Updated: Aug 6

 The service commenced its operations with five major banks in India: ICICI Bank, HDFC Bank, Axis Bank, the State Bank of India, and Jio Payments Bank.
 Users can now send money via WhatsApp using any UPI-supported app.

-How it works?
+How it Works

-About the new feature, WhatsApp had said, “This secure payment experience makes transferring money even as easy as sending a message.
-People can safely send money to a family and friends or share the price of the products from a distance without having to exchange cash in person or going to a local bank."
-The feature was designed in partnership with the National Payments Corporation of India (NPCI) using the Unified Payment Interface (UPI), an India-first, a real-time payment system that permits transactions with over 160 supported banks.
+WhatsApp described the new payment feature as "This secure payment experience makes transferring money even as easy as sending a message.
+People can safely send money to family and friends or split the cost of products from a distance without exchanging physical cash or visiting a local bank."
+The collaboration with NPCI and utilization of UPI, a real-time payment system in India, ensure secure and efficient transactions across more than 160 banks.

 To learn more about valuations, financial modeling, pitch books and research report writing skill sets to answer the basic question of how to start investment banking career, checkout the Platinum Bundle offered by Wizenius, one of the best investment banking courses in Mumbai.